rongweiji/xler/README.md

 }
 ```

 You can use this JSON file to pair images with their precise capture time and frame index during offline processing.
+Each workspace is self-contained, so you can archive or analyze them independently.

 ## Camera Helper Script (Optional)
 To stream three USB cameras via MJPEG: